Brett Montgomery: Port Adelaide career (2000–2005)

 After 3 seasons at the Bulldogs, he was traded to the Port Adelaide Football Club, where he won the John Cahill Medal in his first season there in 2000.
 He won All-Australian selection in 2002, also playing in the International Rules series of that year.

 Montgomery won a premiership medallion when his team won the 2004 Grand Final to win their first premiership in the AFL, capping off another solid season.
 In 2005, despite another strong year and finishing 6th in the John Cahill Medal, Montgomery was delisted by Port Adelaide coach Mark Williams, citing a focus on youth in the club's rebuilding phase.
 But he wasn't keen on retiring.
 He had only played 9 seasons at the elite level.

 Western Bulldogs return (2006–2007)

-The Western Bulldogs, the club he started his AFL career with, picked him up in the 2005 AFL Draft, and he became an important player in the 2006 season.
+The Western Bulldogs, the club he started his AFL career with, picked him up in the 2005 AFL draft, and he became an important player in the 2006 season.
 In the Elimination Final win against Collingwood, he came back from a hard bump in the opening seconds from Brodie Holland and kicked an important career-best haul of four goals.

+As of 2025, Montgomery ranks as the most accurate AFL goalkicker since 2002, with 44 goals from 64 shots, at an accuracy of 68.8% (minimum 50 shots).